magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_even-one-word-is-enough.md

 Soon we won’t have a chance to discuss things.
 Sumedho’s probably run out of things to say.

-I’m fed up explaining things to people.
+*Ajahn Sumedho:* I’m fed up explaining things to people.

-Don’t do that.
+*Ajahn Chah:* Don’t do that.
 You can’t be fed up.

-Yes, I’ll cut that off.
+*Ajahn Sumedho:* Yes, I’ll cut that off.

-The head teacher can’t do that.
-There are a lot of people trying to reach so they are depending on you.
+*Ajahn Chah:* The head teacher can’t do that.
+There are a lot of people trying to reach Nibbāna, so they are depending on you.

 Sometimes teaching comes easily.
 Sometimes you don’t know what to say.
 You are at a loss for words, and nothing comes out.
 Or is it that you just don’t want to talk?
 It’s a good training for you.

-People around here are pretty good.
+*Ajahn Sumedho:* People around here are pretty good.
 They aren’t violent and mean-spirited or troublesome.
 The Christian priests don’t dislike us.
 The kinds of questions people ask are about things like God.
 They want to know what God is, what Nibbāna is.
 Some people believe that Buddhism teaches nihilism and wants to destroy the world.

-It means their understanding is not complete or mature.
+*Ajahn Chah:* It means their understanding is not complete or mature.
 They are afraid everything will be finished, that the world will come to an end.
 They conceive of Dhamma as something empty and nihilistic, so they are disheartened.
 Their way only leads to tears.

 Have you seen what it’s like when people are afraid of ‘emptiness’?
 Householders try to gather possessions and watch over them, like rats.